 "Mandy Pearson is an exceptional addition to the UMD Athletics head coaching staff," said athletic director Josh Berlo.
 "She is a strong leader, has an incredible work ethic, and comes to UMD after an unprecedented run of success during her final three years at Saint Mary's.
 We are confident she will quickly elevate Bulldog women's basketball back to higher levels of competitive achievement."

-Over the last five years, Pearson has spoken at several camps and clinics, including the Minnesota State High School League Association Clinic in 2011.
+Over the last six years, Pearson has spoken at several camps and clinics, including the Minnesota State High School League Association Clinic in 2011.
 She also polished her own coaching acumen at the Nike Championship Basketball Clinic, the University of Wisconsin Green Bay, Northern State University, and Final Four Coaching Clinics.